AdiY10/CloudCostOptimizer/README.md

 ]
 ```

-## Algorithm Description
+## Local Search Algorithm Description

 ### General Description
 The algorithm Is split into epochs.
 each epoch is a combination of 2 phases:
   - **searching** - search for combiniation with minimal price. the search is based on Simulated Annealing and Stochastic Hill Climbing.
   - **selecting the next node to start searching from** -
-    -  can use Reset Selector (based on heuristic)
-    -  can select randomly.
+    -  selects randomly.

 #### Search Algorithm